What is asbestos?

 The WHS Regulations also create a new license category for asbestos assessors.
 The role of the licensed asbestos assessor is to carry out air monitoring and clearance inspections following removal of friable asbestos.

 In addition, Safe Work Australia has developed two model Codes of Practice to provide practical guidance for persons conducting a business or undertaking who have duties under the WHS Act and WHS Regulations.
 These model Codes of Practice are: How to Safely Remove Asbestos and How to Manage and Control Asbestos in the Workplace.

 For further information on the requirements for working with asbestos under the WHS legislative framework, contact the WHS regulator in your state or territory.

-Asbestos is still widely used in some countries.
-Despite being a prohibited import in Australia, goods containing asbestos are still being located at the Australian border.
+Despite being a prohibited import in Australia, asbestos is still widely used in some countries around the world and goods containing asbestos are still being located at the Australian border.

 Who to contact about asbestos issues